 Irish Creamery Milk Suppliers Association (ICMSA)

-The Irish Creamery Milk Suppliers Association (ICMSA) is a pivotal organization that plays a significant role in advocating for dairy farmers throughout Ireland.
-With its headquarters located in Limerick, Ireland, the ICMSA operates as a not-for-profit entity, relying primarily on membership fees, sponsorships, and other funding channels to support its advocacy and operational efforts.
+The Irish Creamery Milk Suppliers Association (ICMSA) is a pivotal organization advocating for the interests of dairy farmers across Ireland.
+Headquartered in Limerick, Ireland, the ICMSA operates as a not-for-profit entity, drawing its support from membership fees, sponsorships, and other funding channels.

 Important Events

-Under the leadership of President Denis Drennan, the ICMSA has been actively involved in addressing the challenges faced by the dairy sector.
-The organization has engaged in significant activities such as policy submissions and dialogues with the government concerning various dairy industry concerns.
-The ICMSA has been a proactive advocate for sustainable dairy practices and has focused on crucial issues like fluctuating milk prices, stringent environmental regulations, and the complexities of market access post-Brexit.
+Under the leadership of President Denis Drennan, ICMSA has actively addressed challenges faced by the dairy sector.
+The organization has been involved in policy submissions and dialogues with the government on various industry concerns.
+Key issues include fluctuating milk prices, stringent environmental regulations, and the complexities of market access in the post-Brexit era.

-Recently, the ICMSA expressed cautious approval of the government's decision to enhance the powers of the Agri-Food Regulator, emphasizing the importance of transparency in the food supply chain.
-The association has urged the European Commission to introduce a Voluntary Milk Supply Reduction Scheme to address market oversupply issues.
-Additionally, the ICMSA has made formal requests to Minister Heydon for measures to support the dairy sector, specifically highlighting the need to bolster primary producers.
+Recently, ICMSA expressed cautious approval of the government's move to enhance the powers of the Agri-Food Regulator, emphasizing transparency in the food supply chain.
+The association has also urged the European Commission to introduce a Voluntary Milk Supply Reduction Scheme to tackle market oversupply issues.

 Current Issues and Company Plans

-Furthermore, Irish farmers have expressed discontent over delays in the Targeted Agricultural Modernisation Scheme (TAMS), which has impacted dairy investments and increased uncertainty.
-The ICMSA has labeled the scheme as 'total mayhem,' highlighting the challenges farmers face in securing timely and adequate support from government schemes designed to enhance agricultural productivity.
+Moreover, dissatisfaction among Irish farmers over delays in the Targeted Agricultural Modernisation Scheme (TAMS) has been noted, affecting dairy investments and increasing uncertainty.
+ICMSA described the scheme as 'total mayhem,' highlighting challenges in securing timely and adequate government support.

 Related news